-If you have selected 2: Absolute or 3: Relative + absolute for LO7, define the absolute velocity override.
+If you have selected 2: Absolute = 3: Relative + absolute for LO7, define the absolute velocity override.

-The velocity override is required to create a difference between the set velocity and actual velocity of the motor so that the required actual material tensile force can be applied for a consistent winding result.
+If L00 = 1: Tensile force control (open loop) and L00 = 2: Tensile force control, torque correction, the velocity override is required to create a difference between the set velocity and actual velocity of the motor so that the required actual material tensile force can be applied for a uniform winding result.
+The set material velocity is increased according to the velocity override during winding and reduced accordingly during unwinding.

-If an analog input serves as the source for the application, parameterize, calibrate and scale the respective analog input as described in Parameterizing analog inputs [ 43].
+If an analog input serves as the source for the application, parameterize, calibrate and scale the respective analog input as described in Parameterizing analog inputs [\triangleright 40].